ChicagoHAI/llm_radiology/README.md

 The function init_reference() wraps the model inside an InferenceEngine object so that inference can be optimized. mp_size refers to model-parallel size, which indicates the number of GPUs the model can be split into.
 In our case, Flan-T5-XXL fits inside 1 GPU, so mp_size is 1.

 injection_policy indicates which layers of the transformer we want to optimize.
-I believe for [Link models](https://github.com/microsoft/DeepSpeed/blob/master/deepspeed/module_inject/replace_policy.py) that are supported by DeepSpeed, to optimize, we only need to set replace_with_kernek_inject=True, but for models not supported, we need to specify the layers as above.
+I believe for [models](https://github.com/microsoft/DeepSpeed/blob/master/deepspeed/module_inject/replace_policy.py) that are supported by DeepSpeed, to optimize, we only need to set replace_with_kernek_inject=True, but for models not supported, we need to specify the layers as above.

 Then, doing inference is simply